SlavLuk/WeatherApp/README.md

 # Weather App Project

-WeatherGo application displays weather at the current location or based on city name search result.
+GoWeather application displays weather at the current location or based on city name search result.

 ## Description